 Right now we’re in the middle of a wave that has not peaked.
 Hospitals are filling up, people are dying and case counts keep rising.
 High-impact, immediately executable actions matter.
 Case in point:

-By the third week of March, 60 per cent of Israel’s population .
-Even before that - in mid March - Israel in test positivity rate (TPR) and transmissions, despite being weeks away from fully vaccinating its small population of 9 million, which is about that of Bengaluru.
+By the third week of March, 60 per cent of Israel’s population had at least one Covid-19 vaccination.
+Even before that - in mid March - Israel reported massive drops in test positivity rate (TPR) and transmissions, despite being weeks away from fully vaccinating its small population of 9 million, which is about that of Bengaluru.

 Both Israel and the UK, which have high vaccination coverage of their population, reported significant drops in transmission and TPR numbers as they hit the point of 40-50 per cent of population having received at least one shot.

-According to multiple studies published in the Lancet (see and ) in early March 2021, AZD1222 (Covishield) was recommended at a 12-week dosage interval.
+According to multiple studies published in the Lancet (see link1 and link2) in early March 2021, AZD1222 (Covishield) was recommended at a 12-week dosage interval.
 India increased its interval recommendation to 7 weeks on March 22.

 In effect, the recommendations of this article amount to aligning with the wider interval.
 Multiple countries — UK and Trinidad for example — use Covishield with a 12-week dosage interval today.